dmehra/dmehra.github.io/archive/testers_digest_2017_03_19.md

 ---
-Our topic this week is technical debt, as a few good posts caught my eye.
+description: Our topic this week is technical debt, as a few good posts caught my eye.
 ---

 TESTER'S DIGEST